jeamcamo/OFTS_LV/README.md

 When acquiring the largest interferogram datasets in conjunction with zero fill and other data analysis functions; see chapter 7, ‘Recommended Hardware and Software Requirements’ in the Thorlabs OSA manuals for the OSA200 or 300/Redstone series.
 Data-acquisition to traces, instead of the OSA dedicated Labview buffer, will in most cases improve performance/execution time – see the traces example and trace vis in the tree.vi.

 # Changes Log
+### 1.0.1.16
+GetLastStatus_ext() in FTSLV.dll has changed - parameter 'typeOfStatus' added.
+Bugg in dataAcq_get_spectrum.vi - x-data not properly saved.

 ### 1.0.0.14
 New installation path for OSA FTSLib.dll and FTSLV.dll.